xbeat/Machine-Learning/README.md

 Neural networks have emerged as a powerful tool for solving differential equations, offering a data-driven approach that complements traditional numerical methods.
 This presentation will explore how to leverage Python and popular deep learning libraries to solve differential equations using neural networks.

+## Comparing ANN and RNN Architectures and Forward Propagation in RNNs

+Introduction to ANN and RNN

+Artificial Neural Networks (ANNs) and Recurrent Neural Networks (RNNs) are two fundamental architectures in deep learning.
+ANNs are designed for static data, while RNNs excel at processing sequential information.
+This presentation will explore their differences and delve into the forward propagation process in RNNs.

 ## Optimizers for Deep Learning Momentum, Nesterov, Adagrad, RMSProp, Adam

 Introduction to Optimizers in Deep Learning